Yarrawonga (Vic.)

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

 The suburb of Yarrawonga's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers in Yarrawonga is $45,855 and the average income stands at $57,721.
-In comparison, Rest of Vic.'s median income is $50,954 and average income is $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Yarrawonga's median income would be approximately $49,638 as of September 2025, with the average income estimated at $62,483 during the same period.
+These figures compare to those of Rest of Vic., which are $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Yarrawonga would be approximately $49,638 (median) and $62,483 (average) as of September 2025.
 Census data reveals that household, family and personal incomes in Yarrawonga all fall between the 10th and 15th percentiles nationally.
-In terms of income distribution, 27.6% of the population (2,627 individuals) in Yarrawonga fall within the $400 - $799 income range, while in the surrounding region, 30.3% fall within the $1,500 - $2,999 range.
-After housing expenses, 85.8% of income remains for residents of Yarrawonga, which ranks at only the 12th percentile nationally.
+In terms of income distribution, 27.6% of the population (2,628 individuals) in Yarrawonga fall within the $400 - 799 income range, differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 30.3%.
+After housing costs, 85.8% of income remains, though this ranks at only the 12th percentile nationally.

 Frequently Asked Questions - Income